 The Integrated management approach has been proven to be a vital way of working together, sharing information and addressing key issues which has led to offending behaviour.
 Weekly meetings are well attended by practitioners to offer input, addressing the 7 pathways and each individual agency/partner being able to offer their support, if right for the offender at that moment in time.

 and 1.00pm – 3.00pm

-The ‘HUB’ offer’s the wider adult female community, who reside within St Helens, who are at risk of offending (supporting women and steer them away from entering the Criminal Justice System), are an ex/offender (move away from a lifestyle that may encourage re-offending), or have been a victim of an offender, a safe space to address social isolation & be encouraged to develop their creativity to express themselves through poetry, songs and artwork with our aim to create a weekly social group.
+The ‘HUB’ offer’s the wider adult female community, who reside within St Helens a safe space to address social isolation & be encouraged to develop their creativity to express themselves through poetry, well-being activities and arts & crafts with our aim to create a weekly social group.

 We encourage women who come to the HUB for support to find ways to participate and contribute.
 Women will learn new skills through taking on responsibilities within the HUB in a way that evolves over time.
 Some early roles will be in enhancing and maintaining a pleasant space and providing a friendly welcome to new women.
 All will have the common ingredients of building on existing skills, learning and trying new things and enabling women to enjoy a sense of achievement.

 We have been supporting women offenders since 2008 across Merseyside and have a greater understanding of their complex needs, type of support they need & respond to and what works.

 Our service users respond better when all their needs can be addressed using just the one service, offering a holistic, not time limited approach as our experience identifies that this client group’s needs (women offenders) are many and complex & cannot always be met within a short period of time.